arelimdz/CA-Project-Tictactoe-cli/README.md

 # TIC-TAC-TO-INFINITY

-A terminal Aplicaction of the clasic Tic-Tac-Toe game with a great twist.
+A terminal Application of the classic Tic-Tac-Toe game with a great twist.

 Created by Areli Mendoza Perez for a Project with Coder Academy.